zinaleeHQ/project-vista/README.md

 ---

-## ⚙︎ How the Design Engine Works
+## ⚙︎ How the Agentic Orchestration Pipeline Works

-The prompt (`/prompts/dashboard-design-prompt.md`) won't generate a single stakeholder view until the KPI governance layer is fully defined — deliberately.
-It builds the taxonomy first (definitions, owners, targets, measurement frequency, pulled from the three prior projects' outputs), then applies the Signal stakeholder registry to determine actual access boundaries per audience, then specifies what each view shows on load versus what needs a drill-down, then generates the governance model itself — ownership, review cadence, escalation triggers, data quality rules.
+The underlying architecture relies on a deterministic, multi-stage prompt chain.
+The framework (/prompts/dashboard-design-prompt.md) acts as an orchestration engine that deliberately blocks autonomous generation of stakeholder views until a strict KPI governance and taxonomy layer is established.

-The sequencing matters as much as the content.
-You can't design who sees what until you've decided what's actually true.
+Rather than letting the model generate text freely, the system forces a structured sequence: it anchors itself to the 17-KPI taxonomy graph first, maps data dependencies, routes access parameters via the Signal registry, and enforces Human-in-the-Loop (HITL) checkpoints before any end-user artifact is finalized.

 ---